lucky-wolf/DW2-XL/README.md

 - Fixed cost of specialized hull research
 - Fixed glitch that was causing Planetary Pulsed Beam Defense not to have a weapon associated to it
 - Fixed Trace Jammers to offer 4% increments to jamming
+- Fixed Crystal Sensors to have the correct CM and CCM values

 ### v1.18.0
 - Updated for 1174 beta